yuruotong1/autoMate/README.md

 ---

 <div align="center">
-⭐ Every star is encouragement for the creators and an opportunity for more people to discover and benefit from autoMate ⭐ Your support today is our motivation to move forward tomorrow
+⭐ Every Star is an encouragement to the creators and an opportunity for more people to discover and benefit from autoMate ⭐ Your support today is our motivation for tomorrow's progress
 </div>